This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

 15. Visit Iztaccihuatl Volcano

 You’ll see this beautiful volcano in the background on your way to Puebla as well as on the rooftops in the city.
 If you have extra time here I highly recommend doing a trek up the volcano!
-We didn’t have enough time to do it as the altitude is quite high but you can take a tour with the company Nomada Mexico (we used them to tour Tolantongo) read more about that here.
+We didn’t have enough time to do it as the altitude is quite high but you can take a tour and have a guide.
+We love doing tours, we used a tour company when we visited Grutas Tolantongo.
+Read more about that here.
 The company can provide you with hiking gear, transportation, and snacks for your trip.
 You can either do a day hike or camp at the base to adjust to the altitude.
 This is still on our bucket list!